 Instructions

 - Cook bacon in large stockpot over medium heat until the fat has rendered, about ten minutes.
-Add onions to the pot and saute until they are translucent, stir in one heaping tablespoon of flour.
+Add onions to the pot and saute until they are translucent, stir in one heaping tbsp of flour.

 - After the flour has cooked for 2 minutes, stir in water and yellow potatoes.
 Bring to a boil, lower heat, cover pot and simmer until potatoes are tender, add corn kernels and bouillon cube.
 Heat the soup, without boiling, and simmer for 5 minutes to cook corn.